-The Royal Horseguards Hotel is a five star luxury hotel close to Trafalgar Square, Covent Garden and London's Theatreland.
-The Embankment location means some rooms look out towards the River Thames have amazing views directly opposite the London Eye and South Bank.
+The Royal Horseguards Hotel is a five-star luxury hotel close to Trafalgar Square, Covent Garden, and London's Theatreland.
+The Embankment location means some rooms look out towards the River Thames and have amazing views directly opposite the London Eye and South Bank.

 This impressive building was built in 1884 and is Grade II listed (which means it has special architectural significance and must be preserved).

 The hotel is beautiful both outside and inside and is often used as a filming location.
 It has featured in several films, such as The Constant Gardener, Bond films Octopussy and Skyfall, Harry Potter and the Deathly Hallows (Part 2), and TV programs Mr Selfridge and Downton Abbey.

 The building began life in 1884 as the National Liberal Club, close to the heart of Westminster politics and the Houses of Parliament.
 Indeed the foundation stone in the cellars was laid by Sir William Gladstone, one of five Club members who went on to serve as Prime Minister.

 From 1909, until his death in 1923, Sir Mansfield Smith-Cumming was the first Chief of the Secret Intelligence Service, otherwise known as MI6.
 The offices were based on the eighth floor and there is an English Heritage blue plaque on the outside of the building.
 He was known as 'C' due to his habit of initialing papers he had read, and he always used green ink – something MI6 still does today.